sagaxyz/saga-sdk/x/transferrouter/README.md

 Any transaction that uses the escrow account or the known signer's key will be rejected.
 This is mitigated by the ProcessProposal call, which will check the contents of the block against the call queue.
 If the calls do not match the contents of the call queue, the block is rejected.

 Also an antehandler can be implemented to reject any transaction that uses the escrow account or the known signer's key, this is to avoid getting useless transactions into the mempool.

+## Working with other modules/IBC middlewares

+### Packet Forward Middleware

+This package should not interfere with x/PFM as it will let those transactions pass through with no modifications.
+These transactions won't be shown on the EVM block explorer.